 Whether you're dealing with a severe toothache or have suffered an injury playing sports or engaging in other high-impact physical activity, a dental emergency at home can feel scary and cause significant discomfort.
 You'll want to call our dentists in Edmonton so they can arrange to assess you as soon as possible.

 Your dentist will be able to check your teeth, diagnose the issue and help you choose a treatment plan.

 If you're unable to get to the dentist right away (within the hour), we have a few suggestions for what you can do at home in the meantime.
 In this post, we offer advice about what to do when common dental emergencies arise.

 How To Address Common Dental Emergencies

-The following are some common dental emergencies we often see at Emergency Dental Clinics, and how you can manage them at home to reduce discomfort until you can get to our office.
+The following are some common situations we often see at Emergency Dental Clinics, and how you can manage these or similar dental emergency at home to reduce discomfort until you can get to our office.

 Is your tooth chipped or broken?
 Your dentist may be able to attach the missing piece.
 If possible, try to locate it and bring it to your dental appointment.
 If you are unable to locate it, your dentist will likely be able to replace it with a restoration such as a crown or filling.